bobbyb-debug/mowapp/README.md

-# 🌿 MowApp: Lawn & Landscaping Management
+# 🌿 MowApp: Lawn & Landscaping Management API

+MowApp is a lightweight Flask backend that powers a lawn care business dashboard.
-MowApp helps lawn care businesses manage clients, track jobs, log expenses, mileage, and handle invoicing effortlessly.
+Manage clients, jobs, expenses, services, and invoicing — simple, efficient, and built to grow.

 ---